Email Us Today! contact@umonics.sg

 In addition, it’s crucial to promote preschoolers’ emotional well-being through social-emotional learning activities and creating a positive and supportive learning environment.
 Preschoolers should be provided with opportunities to learn and practice self-regulation and social skills, such as sharing and taking turns.

-Furthermore, it’s important to recognise and address any physical or mental health concerns that may impact preschoolers’ learning and development.
+Furthermore, it’s important to recognize and address any physical or mental health concerns that may impact preschoolers’ learning and development.
 Early detection and intervention can greatly improve outcomes for preschoolers with health concerns.

 Overall, supporting preschoolers’ physical and emotional health is a critical factor in promoting their overall development and academic success.